Skip to main content

 Inbound Webhooks Overview

-The inbound webhooks allow events in external systems to trigger package executions, enabling you to implement event driven workflows in COZYROC Cloud.
-To configure a package for execution via an inbound webhook you need to create one - either from the package page (via the "Add Trigger" button and then by selecting the "Webhook" option) or from the "Webhooks" page.
+The inbound webhooks allow events in external systems to trigger executions, enabling you to implement event driven workflows in COZYROC Cloud.
+To configure an execution via an inbound webhook you need to create one either from:

 img

 After creation an inbound webhook is enabled by default.
-If you want to prevent a webhook from being triggered, you can disable it at any time from its page or from the page of its corresponding package.
+If you want to prevent a webhook from being triggered, you can disable it at any time from its page or from the page of its corresponding package or gem.

 Inbound Webhooks Management